jackaudio/jackaudio.github.com/README.md

 dir on changes.
 It also starts a local webserver on port 4000 where the result can be observed.

-Note: please provide the `--baseurl ''` argument when generatigng the site.
+Note: please provide the `--baseurl ''` argument when generating the site.
 Desired line length maximum is 82 columns.

 ## site internal links